 Artist | University Professor

 Artist Steve A. Prince is a native of New Orleans, Louisiana, and currently resides in Meadville, Pennsylvania, where he is an Assistant Professor of Art and Artist in Residence at Allegheny College.
 In the fall of 2017, Steve will serve as an assistant professor at Wayne State University, in Detroit, Michigan.
 He received his B.F.A. from Xavier University of Louisiana and his M.F.A. in printmaking and sculpture from Michigan State University.
 To Steve, “We are all living epistles, whether we want to be or not.”
 He has shown his art internationally in various solo, group, and juried exhibitions.
-Prince has created a number of public artworks such as an 8 x 16 foot wood relief cruciform sculpture titled “Make Me Over” at Christian High in Grand Rapids, Michigan, and he is the recipient of numerous awards and honors, including the 2010 Teacher of the Year for the City of Hampton Virginia.
-In addition to being an accomplished lecturer and preacher in both secular and sacred settings, Prince has conducted workshops across the U.S. and internationally.
+Prince has created a number of public artworks, such as an 8 x 16 foot wood relief cruciform sculpture titled “Make Me Over” at Christian High in Grand Rapids, Michigan, and is the recipient of numerous awards and honors, including the 2010 Teacher of the Year for the City of Hampton, Virginia.
+An accomplished lecturer and preacher in both secular and sacred settings, Prince has conducted workshops across the U.S. and internationally.
 His goal is to take his visual ministry to the streets where art becomes a bridge to help people find their way from brokenness to beauty.
 Prince is represented by Eyekons Gallery in Grand Rapids, Michigan, ZuCot Gallery in Atlanta, Georgia, and owner of One Fish Studio LLC.